Tagovailoa stays hot, throws for 3 TDs, Dolphins rout Browns

 Miami held the Browns to 10 points after Cleveland’s opening drive, sacked Brissett three times and logged its first turnover since Week 7, a fumble by Chubb before halftime.

+Bradley Chubb, the Dolphins' newest edge rusher, combined with defensive end Christian Wilkins for a sack in the first half, Chubb's first since being acquired at the trade deadline from Denver.

+“It felt good," Chubb said.
+"It’s only a half.
+So I can’t feel too good about it, but I just got to keep working.
+The numbers gonna come, and I’m just excited to be here.”

-The Dolphins held the Browns to 5 of 12 on third down and 297 yards of offense.
+The Dolphins entered the game ranked 27th in third-down defense and 15th against the run.
+They held the Browns to 5 of 12 on third down and a season-low 113 rushing yards.
 Receiver Amari Cooper, coming off a 131-yard game in a win over Cincinnati, was held to three catches for 32 yards.

 Jaylen Waddle had four receptions for 66 yards for Miami, and his fellow speedy receiver Tyreek Hill caught five passes for 44 yards, including a 2-yard TD catch in the third quarter that made it 30-10.